 - Complete 25 hours of structured didactic learning including regular attendance at our monthly, integrated dinner seminar

-Declaration may be accepted until January 1st of PGY2.
+Declaration may be accepted until January 1st of PGY2 year.

 Global Health Initiative

 The initiative recognizes sustained commitment to global health learning through participation in at least one structured international elective opportunity and regular attendance at our monthly, integrated dinner seminar, or, by completion of the INMED (Institute for International Medicine) DIM&PH (Diploma in international Medicine and Public Health) during residency training.

 INMED Professional Diploma in International Medicine & Public Health - DIMPH

-All residents have the opportunity to complete the INMED International Medicine & Public Health Hybrid and Helping Babies Breathe courses taught annually at UPMC St. Margaret.
-Completion of the hybrid course meets 50% of the didactic learning requirements of the AOC the INMED Hybrid may be combined with an international elective to qualify for a full academic diploma.
+All residents have the opportunity to complete the INMED Professional Certificate Course in International Medicine & Public Health, Helping Babies Breath, and Ultrasound for Primary Care courses taught annually at UPMC St. Margaret/Passavant.
+Completion of the Certificate course meets 50% of the didactic learning requirements of the AOC.
+The INMED Certificate may be combined with an international elective to qualify for a full Professional Diploma (DIMPH).

 University of Pittsburgh Department of Family Medicine Faculty Development Fellowship, Global Health Focus